 Tea is a non-alcoholic beverage consumed for its refreshing and stimulating effects.
 It has been claimed to be the second most widely consumed fluid after water (Gardner et al., 2007).
 Tea beverage is manufactured from tender shoots of Camellia sinensis plant.
 The world tea production has risen fast without a commensurate rise in consumption (Anon, 2009) while the cost of production continues to rise (Herath and Weersink, 2007).
 In Kenya in particular, tea production has increased over the years as the land acreage under tea also increase (Table 1).
 As a result of increased global production, the world prices of black tea have been stagnating or declining.
 But in the competitive market, only producers of premium quality can survive the competition.
 In the tea trade, the quality of black tea is determined organoleptically.
-This method has been criticized as being subjective and influenced by the taster's personal preferences (Owuor et al., 1986; Biswas and Biswas 1971a, 1971b; Biswas et al., 1973).
-This method only determines the quality of tea after processing, so there is no way predicting quality at the green leaf stage.
-However, extensive research has been done to asses the quality of tea in more qualitative and reproducible manner using black tea chemical constituents.
-In Kenya for example, the theaflavins (Owuor et al., 1986, 1987b), especially individual theaflavins (Owuor and Obanda, 1995, Owuor et al., 2006, 2007) have been shown to influence tea prices.
+This method has been criticized as being subjective and influenced by the taster's personal preferences (Owuor et al., 1986; Biswas and Biswas' 1971a, 1971b; Biswas et al., 1973).
+Moreover, this method only determines the quality of tea after processing, so there is no way predicting quality at the green leaf stage.
+Extensive research has been done to asses the quality of tea in more qualitative and reproducible manner using black tea chemical constituents.
+In Kenya for example, the theaflavins (Owuor et al., 1986, 2007) have been shown to influence tea prices.
 Other studies have shown that agronomic practice (Owuor, 1996; Odhiambo et al., 1988) and processing technologies (Baptista et al., 1998, 1999; Owuor et al., 2008) affect black tea quality.
 It is necessary to understand how quality of same cultivar of tea varies with agronomic inputs due to location of production.